 Note also that every student is required to attend at least 2 other presentations, not including their own; this requirement is including in final presentations grades.
 Please contact the instructor if scheduling of the presentations makes this a hardship, and accommodations will be considered on a case by case basis (with good justifications).

 Each team is responsible for submitting a brief progress report during class each Friday of the semester.
 During the initial period, when teams have not yet been formed, each individual should discuss what progress has been made in researching potential projects and teams; these first Friday meetings are a good place to form groups or discuss ideas with other students looking for a team.
 Once a contract is in place for a project, all subsequent weekly reports will happen in class and should incorporate details from each member of the team, each speaking for him or her self.
 Please inform the instructor in advance if you need to miss the class meeting; up to two absences can be replaced with emailed weekly reports, but any absences beyond the first two will result in a grade penalty.

 A report should indicate what was accomplished during the week by each team member, what challenges were encountered, and a plan for activities in the upcoming week.

-For teams comprised of two or more students, each individual must complete and submit a Team Self-Assessment Form, detailing his or her perception of the contributions of each team member.
+Each individual must complete and submit a Team Self-Assessment Form, detailing his or her perception of the contributions of each team member.
 This assessment is due to the instructor by the Thursday after the final presentation each semester.

 Each semester of the capstone project is graded based upon the performance during that semester.
 The evaluation of students artifacts and presentations will be made by a combination of the Instructor and project Supervisor.
 The overall grade will be weighted as follows: